adap/flower/doc/source/docker/tutorial-quickstart-docker.rst

 you will need to create a Dockerfile that extends the ClientApp image and installs the required dependencies.

-1. Create a ClientApp Dockerfile called ``Dockerfile.clientapp`` and paste the following code into it:
+1. Create a ClientApp Dockerfile called ``clientapp.Dockerfile`` and paste the following code into it:

    .. code-block:: dockerfile
-       :caption: Dockerfile.clientapp
+       :caption: clientapp.Dockerfile
        :linenos:
        :substitutions: